 ¶44.
 Then Jesus cried out and said, “He who believes in me is not believing in me, but in Him who sent me.

-2. And when supper was made (the Accuser having already put it into the heart of Judas, son of Simon the Iscariot, to betray him),
+2. And during supper (the Accuser having already put it into the heart of Judas, son of Simon the Iscariot, to betray him),

 5. After that, he poured water into a wash basin and began to wash the disciples’ feet and to dry them with the towel with which he was girded.